prabhasg03/academic_work/DWDM/Task 3/readme.md

 # Task 3
-One approach for solving the problem encountered in the previous question is using cross- validation?
+One approach for solving the problem encountered in the previous question is using cross-validation?
 Describe what cross-validation is briefly.
 Train a Decision Tree again using cross- validation and report your results.
 Does your accuracy increase/decrease?
 Why?
 # Explanation
 In cross-validation you decided on a fixed number of folds or partitions of the data.
 Two-third for